Stilicho: Downfall

 In order to protect Italy from invasions by Alaric (401–402) and Radagaisus (405–406), Stilicho had seriously depleted the Roman forces defending the Rhine frontier.
 He left it defended "only by the faith of the Germans and the ancient terror of the Roman name", as Gibbon put it.
-In 406 AD a coalition of Vandals, Alans, and Suevi (Quadians, Marcomanni, and Alemanni) from central Europe arrived at the Rhine frontier.
+In 406 a coalition of Vandals, Alans, and Suevi (Quadians, Marcomanni, and Alemanni) from central Europe arrived at the Rhine frontier.
 The Franks, Rome's allies on the northern Rhine, tried to stop the Vandals from entering the Empire and fought them on the far bank of the Rhine.
 The Vandals defeated the Franks with the help of the Alans, but lost their king Godigisel.
 On 31 December 406, the coalition crossed the poorly defended Rhine frontier.
 These new migrants proceeded to devastate the provinces of Gaul, as well as triggering military revolts there and in Britannia.
 Stilicho's reputation would never recover from this disaster.

 The destruction that occurred in Gaul and the lack of an effective response from the court in Ravenna lent support to the rebellion of Constantine III in Britain, which Stilicho proved unable to quash.
 As Constantine moved his forces into Gaul, Stilicho sent his subordinate Sarus to oppose him.
 Sarus had some initial success, winning a major victory and killing both of Constantine's magistri militum, but a relief force drove him back and saved the rebellion.
 Sarus withdrew and Stilicho decided to seal off the Alps to prevent Constantine from threatening Italy.

 Meanwhile, Constantine's rebellion having interrupted the negotiations between Alaric and Stilicho for the joint attack on Illyria, Alaric demanded the payment he was owed, threatening to attack Italy again if he did not receive a large amount of gold.
 The senate, "inspired by the courage, rather than the wisdom, of their predecessors", as Gibbon put it, favored war with Alaric until Stilicho persuaded them to give into Alaric's demands.
 They were angry at Stilicho for this, and one of the most outspoken of them, Lampadius, said "Non est ista pax, sed pactio servitutis (This is not peace, but a pact of servitude)."

 Stilicho's unsuccessful attempts to deal with Constantine, and rumors that he had earlier planned the assassination of Rufinus and that he planned to place his son on the throne following the death of emperor Arcadius (1 May 408), caused a revolt.
 The Roman army at Ticinum mutinied on August 13, 408, killing at least seven senior imperial officers (Zosimus 5.32).
 John Matthews observed that the following events "have every appearance of a thoroughly co-ordinated coup d'état organized by Stilicho's political opponents".
 Stilicho retired to Ravenna, where he was taken into captivity.
 Stilicho did not resist and was executed on August 22, 408, as was his son, Eucherius, shortly afterwards.